 Can I leave home to care for my elderly parents or friends who require assistance to care for themselves?
 Or a friend or family member who has disabilities?

 Yes.
 Be sure that you protect them and yourself by following social distancing guidelines.
-If you have early signs of a cold, please stay away from your older loved ones.
+Be sure to stay away from your loved ones, especially older and immunocompromised individuals, if you have any of the following symptoms:

 No. Children should remain in the care of those in their household unit and not interact with children of other households when visiting facilities.
 Places of worship must discontinue activities and services for children (for example, shared play areas) where physical distancing of at least 6 feet can’t be maintained.